 Inclement Weather Procedure

-In the event of severe or inclement weather the University of Central Arkansas will notify students, members of the faculty, and area residents of closings or changes in schedules in four ways:
+In the event of severe or inclement weather the University of Central Arkansas will notify students, members of the faculty, and area residents of closings or changes in schedules in five ways: